Level 1 DOT Inspection

 Pre-Trip Inspection Tip #1: Execute a Walk-Around Inspection

 Walk around your truck and make sure it’s in good shape.
-Ensure that nothing on the truck looks out of place or damaged.
-Check the doors, windows, steps, and brackets of the truck.
+Ensure that nothing on the car looks out of place or damaged.
+Check the doors, windows, steps, and brackets of the car.
 Even assess your weather stripping to ensure the truck works well.

 Pre-Trip Inspection Tip #2: Check the Lights

 Check the lights, lenses, and headlights of your truck.
 Why?
-To make sure that fogging and/or cracking isn’t taking place.
+To make sure that fogging and cracking aren’t taking place.

 Pre-Trip Inspection Tip #3: Examine the Engine Compartment

 It’s now time to assess your radiator and water pump.
 But that’s not all.
-Also try to examine your power steering pump and air compressor pump.
-You've got to make sure all components do not have cracks or damage.
+Also, try to examine your power steering pump and air compressor pump.
+You must ensure all components do not have cracks or damage.
 If you have loose engine components, get them taken care of ASAP.
-Also check How to get an IFTA Sticker ?
+Also, check out how to get an IFTA Sticker.

 Pre-Trip Inspection Tip #4: Look at Your Tires

-Truckers should check out their tires on a consistent basis.
+Truckers should check out their tires consistently.
 The first step is to check the air pressure.
 Why?
 To ensure it’s at the DOT-recommended PSI.
-Then, make sure that the tires do not have cuts, bumps, or abrasions.
+Then, ensure the tires do not have cuts, bumps, or abrasions.
 Also, check the tires for nails and assess the amount of tread that they have.

 Pre-Trip Inspection Tip #5: Assess the Brake System of Your Truck

 Checking the brake system is another crucial action to take before a trip.
-Take a look at the drums and brake pads of your truck.
-Make sure that you do not see cracks or damages.
+Take a look at your truck's drums and brake pads.
+Make sure that you do not see cracks or damage.
 Then, test out your brakes.
 But only do so once you push the brake knobs.
 It’s now time to do an applied pressure test and static brake check.
-Then, you've got to do another test that examines the low pressure warning signal.
-Finish this part of your inspection by examining the emergency valves of your truck.
+Then, you've got to do another test that examines the low-pressure warning signal.
+Finish this part of your inspection by examining your truck's emergency valves.

 Pre-Trip Inspection Tip #6: Inspect the Cab Interior